hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-load-balancer-with-metallb-in-hpe-greenlake-for-private-cloud-enterprise.md

 #### 3 Announce the service IP addresses

 Once the IP addresses are allocated, you must announce service IPs.
 The [MetalLB Configuration site](https://metallb.universe.tf/configuration/#announce-the-service-ips) shows a list of configuration approaches you can use to announce service IPs.
 The below example shows the details of using the *Layer 2* mode to configure service IP addresses.
-You don’t need any protocol specific configuration using this approach, only IP addresses from an *IPAddressPool*.
+This approach does not need any protocol specific configuration, only IP addresses from the *IPAddressPool*.

 ```markdown
 $ cat L2Advertisement.yaml